-The purpose of the e-mail communication policy is to establish an official mode of college communication with faculty, staff, and students.
-Each student has been provided with an .edu e-mail account for official College communication.
-Electronic and computing resources are the property of
+The purpose of the e-mail communication policy is to establish an official mode of College communication with faculty, staff, and students.
+Each faculty, staff, and students have been provided with an .edu e-mail account for official College communication.
+Electronic and computing resources are the property of the college and shall be used for legitimate instructional, administrative, research, public service, and other approved purposes

-E-Mail Account Responsibilities
+E-mail Account Responsibilities

-Each student receives an .edu e-mail account upon their enrollment.
-Personal e-mail accounts are prohibited to be used for official college e-mail communications.
+Each College faculty and staff member receives an .edu e-mail account upon their hiring or enrollment.
+Personal e-mail accounts are prohibited from being used for official college e-mail communications.
 Students of the College are responsible for receiving and reading all College communication sent to them via their College assigned e-mail accounts in a timely fashion.
-Automated forwarding of e-mails to other e-mail accounts is not supported by the College.
-Only the college provided e-mail account is to be used when conducting college communication through e-mail
+Students have the responsibility to recognize that certain communications may be time-critical.
+E-mail automated forwarding to other e-mail accounts is not supported by the College.
+Only the College provided e-mail account is to be used when conducting College communication through e-mail.
+Failure to check for messages and failure to receive messages due to full mailboxes or autoforwarded e-mail are not acceptable excuses for missing official College communications

 E-mail access is controlled through individual accounts and passwords.
-It is the responsibility of each student user to protect the confidentiality of their account and password information and be the only user of the account.
+It is the responsibility of each user to protect the confidentiality of their account and password information, and be the only user of the account.
 E-mail access will be terminated when the e-mail account holder terminates his or her association with the College.
-This will normally occur within a 6 month period after commencement exercises, when the alumnus e-mails the college concerning their National Board Examination Results.
-The college will notify the alumnus before the e-mail account is terminated
+This will normally occur within a 1-month period